 Key summary of a 6-month independent assessment (Candesic) of eTriage in Queen Mary’s Hospital UCC in Sidcup:

-- We set out to triage 80% of ambulatory attendances in Queen Mary’s Hospital in our pilot but have seen 99% – over 60,000 patients have been triaged this way.
+- We set out to triage 80% of ambulatory attendances in Queen Mary’s Hospital in our pilot but have seen 99% – over 60,000 patients were triaged this way.

 - Reduced time to initial assessment – improved from 70 to 100%, all patients are now being seen within 15 minutes of arrival.
 Reduced triage time by approximately 3 minutes.

-- Reduced crowding in waiting room – there is 0-minute wait to check in for patients.
+- Reduced crowding in the waiting room – there now no wait to check-in for patients.

 - Improved redirection – low priority patients who can be served by other HCPs can be safely and quickly redirected, taking pressure off the A&E system.